Shake the Disease: Background

 Band member Alan Wilder felt this song captured the essence of the band, saying that "there's a certain edge to what we do that can make people think twice about things.
 If we've got a choice between calling a song 'Understand Me' or 'Shake the Disease', we'll call it 'Shake the Disease'.
 There's a lot of perversity and innuendo in our lyrics, but nothing direct."
+Described at the time as one of the band's favorite of their entire repertoire, the production also saw the rise of some of the tensions between the band and their longtime producer Daniel Miller.